Utah MotoTrials Association (UMTA)

 Novice – ride sections sitting down, 1st gear, no clutch.

-Sportsman – ride sections standing up, 1st gear, no clutch.
+Amateur (Sportsman) – ride sections standing up, 1st gear, usually dabs on both sides.

 Advanced – minimal hopping and trick riding.